YoRangS/OS_HW2/README.md

 We set TIMEOUT_SEC to 3 to detect infinite loops when we turn the balance.

-### 'void child_proc()'
+## 'void child_proc()'
 creats a child process named child_proc() and passes the output of the child process to the parent process through a pipe.

 1. A pipe is created to communicate between the parent process and the child process.
 The pipes array stores the file descriptors of the pipe.
+2. Create file 'testInput' for execute program with parameter "< (file_path of testInput)"
-2. The fork() is called to create a child process.
-The child process uses the execl() to execute an external program.
+3. The fork() is called to create a child process.
+The child process uses the execv() to execute an external program.
-3. The standard output of the child process is redirected to the write and of the pipe(pipes[1]).
+4. The standard output of the child process is redirected to the write and of the pipe(pipes[1]).
-4. The execl() is used to execute the external program lacated at the specified path(file_path).
+5. The execv() is used to execute the external program located at the specified path(file_path).
-5. When the external program execution is complete, the child process terminates.
+6. When the external program execution is complete, the child process terminates.
 The pipe is automatically closed.

-### 'int parent_proc()'
+## 'int parent_proc()'
 that is used to read the output of a child process.
 It also sets a timeout value and terminates the child process if it exceeds the timeout.